patkoch/docker-compose-azure/README.md

 # Get started

-This is about building containers and deploying the using Docker Compose on your local machine, respectively at Azure.
+This is about building containers and deploying them using Docker Compose on your local machine, respectively at Azure as a Container Instance.

-For a more detailed manual please see:
+For a more detailed manual please see the related blog post:

 https://www.patrickkoch.dev/posts/post_20/

+Prerequisites:
+ - Docker Compose
+ - Active Azure Subscription

 ## Building Docker Images with Dockerfiles